-Divorce often means that children move to a new living situation, change schools, change child caregivers, and so on.
+Divorce often means that children move to a new living situation, change schools, and have new dynamics with one or both parents.
 These changes have lots of implications for the kids.
-They’ll have to make new friends, they may not be able to see extended family as much as they’re used to, and they’ll have to create a new life routine between two homes.
+They’ll have to make new friends, they may not be able to see extended family as much as they’re used to, and they’ll have to create a new routine between two homes.
 Even under the best co-parenting arrangement, these changes are stressful for kids.
 And while there’s no way you can eliminate the stress that comes with having parents divorce, there are ways you can mitigate and counteract the stress of these changes.
 Here are 8 suggestions to make it easier on your kids.

-- Make every effort to allow them to continue in their extracurricular activities: band, dance, swimming, scouting, sports, and so on.
+2. Make every effort to allow them to continue in their extracurricular activities: band, dance, swimming, scouting, and sports.

-- If you do have to move, help the kids keep in touch with friends, either by arranging visits or weekly chats on Skype.
+4. If you do have to move, help the kids keep in touch with friends, either by arranging visits or chats online.